Taxman123.com logo

 So uncle Sam has the last word on that subject.
 Do more research on the IRS websites and you will feel more secure in taking deductions.

-You can be sure that the IRS won't go out of their way to make sure you take all deductions you are entitled to.
-Knowing how to get the tax breaks you deserve is an important part of small and big business survival.
+You can be sure that the IRS won't go out of their way to make sure you take all deductions to which you are entitled.
+Knowing how to get the tax breaks you deserve is a vital part of small and big business survival.